vectordotdev/vector/CONTRIBUTING.md

 Vector requires all contributors to agree to the DCO.
 DCO stands for Developer Certificate of Origin and is maintained by the
 [Linux Foundation](https://www.linuxfoundation.org).
 It is an attestation attached to every commit made by every developer.
-All contributions are covered by, and fall under, the DCO.

 #### Trivial changes